 The Balance Sheet is a financial statement summarizing a company’s total assets (current, non-current and intangible assets), liabilities (financial obligations), and shareholders’ equity (investments and retained earnings) at a specific point in time, usually at the end of an accounting period.
 It provides a snapshot of a company’s financial position, including the economic resources the company owns, owes, and the sources of financing for those resources.

-The Balance Sheet can be used to identify trends and make more informed financial decisions.
+The Balance Sheet can be used to identify trends and make more informed financial accounting decisions.
 It is also important to lenders, as they will use it to determine a company’s creditworthiness.

 2. Income Statement